LarsBehrenberg/IA-prototype/content/posts/berthe-morisot.md

       in her life.

       The bright palette of [‘The Harbour at Nice’](https://www.wikiart.org/en/berthe-morisot/the-port-of-nice) from 1881-82, for instance, plays with juxtaposing colours using small brushstrokes to create contrast and intensity.
-This technique was taken to extremes in the works of[Seurat](https://impressionistarts.com/georges-seurat-biography.html)and[Van Gogh](https://impressionistarts.com/van-gogh-biography.html)to follow, who focussed heavily on colour contrast.
+This technique was taken to extremes in the works of [Seurat](https://impressionistarts.com/georges-seurat-biography.html) and [Van Gogh](https://impressionistarts.com/van-gogh-biography.html) to follow, who focussed heavily on colour contrast.

-      Similarly, paintings like[ ‘Reclining Nude Shepherdess’](https://www.wikiart.org/en/berthe-morisot/the-reclining-shepherdess) from 1891 features vivid orange, violet and green colours that are very different to the muted tones of her earlier style, not to mention the contrast with her previously demure subject matter.
+      Similarly, paintings like [‘Reclining Nude Shepherdess’](https://www.wikiart.org/en/berthe-morisot/the-reclining-shepherdess) from 1891 features vivid orange, violet and green colours that are very different to the muted tones of her earlier style, not to mention the contrast with her previously demure subject matter.
 The naked figure, unclothed except for a headdress, was extremely unconventional for female artists at the time.
 Morisot drew on the styles of[ Renoir](https://impressionistarts.com/pierre-auguste-renoir-biography.html) and [Monet](https://impressionistarts.com/claude-monet-biography.html) but innovated with her own form of expression, playing with the pose and the palette in this painting.

       Many of Morisot’s works feature gestures and brushstrokes that border on abstract styles.
 Known as “the angel of the incomplete”, paintings that she displayed as finished often have the air of a sketch, giving them a sense of vitality and experimentation.
 She captured the essence of the scenes she depicted, painting faces in extreme detail and dispensing with unnecessary background details.
 Works like [‘Young Girl with a Vase’](https://www.apollo-magazine.com/berthe-morisot-comes-into-her-own/) from 1889 have a tactile feeling whilst the room around her is just a fleeting impression.